 2. Use the Right Words

 The lesson of #1 carries over into #2 -- not only do you have to put everything on paper, you have to be as specific and precise as possible.
 Do you know the difference between “Transfer on Death” and “Joint Tenant With Right of Survivorship”?
 Well, you need to.
 If you choose the first option (assuming you own your home outright), your home is immediately transferred to the person or persons named on the deed, assuming this option is available in your state.
 (Here's a list of states where it's available).
 In the case of JTWRS, you co-own your home with someone else, and the ownership is passed to your co-owner automatically if you pass away first.
-The drawback here is that you don’t have complete control over your home after death.
+The drawback here is that you don’t have complete control over your home while you're alive.

 3. Create a Living Trust